 So what’s in this “massive” tax package, and what does it all mean for you?

-Below are six good, objective resources (despite what Trump might call them) handpicked from various legit media and policy outlets that help demystify an astoundingly complicated and controversial measure that will inevitably affect us all.
+Below are six strong and objective resources from various media outlets that help demystify this complicated and controversial measure that will inevitably impact every American.

-1. CNN Money: If you’ve got less than two minutes to spare, check out this quick and dirty video rundown of the bill:
+1. CNN Money’s quick and dirty rundown of the bill:

 2. The New York Times’ list of the tax plan’s key components and how the current system will change:

 House and Senate Republicans have released a final plan to resolve the differences between their tax overhaul bills.
 The legislation would cut taxes for corporations.
 American taxpayers, in large part, would also get cuts, though most of the changes affecting taxpayers would expire after 2025.